 Because it is a way to meter his knowledge and performance in that kind of position with either color.
 If your opponent plays the Grunfeld and also likes to play against the Grunfeld, it is probably because he feels comfortable in the middle game positions arising from the opening and knows the plans and finesses.

 Something to consider.

-If there aren’t any, try and find where you can present him with an old almost forgotten line where he might need to remember.
+If there aren’t any, try and find where you can present him with an old almost forgotten line that he might need to remember.

-This is one great advice; if you don’t know your opponent at all or you are not familiar with his games, it is totally worth it to spend 20 minutes going over his games.
+This is one great piece of advice.
+If you don’t know your opponent at all or you are not familiar with his games, it is totally worth it to spend 20 minutes going over his games.

 Look for patterns; almost always there will be one.
-Once you are familiar with your opponent’s playing style, it will be very useful at the board.
+Once you are familiar with your opponent’s playing style, it will be very useful on the board.
 It will help you foresee his decisions.

 Basically, your intuition on what he might play will be more precise.

 Prepare For Your Next Game – Step 5: Find the problem